Visualization.Rmd

 matr <- pbmc@misc$AUCell$genesets

-Generate a basic waterfall plot to compare two cell types, such as ‘CD14+ Mono’ with ‘CD8 T cells’:
+Generate a basic waterfall plot comparing two cell types:

 WaterfallPlot(matr, f = pbmc$cluster, ident.1 = "Mono CD14", ident.2 = "CD8 T cell")